rockhazard/rwal/README.md

 ### What is rWall? ###

-rWall is a desktop wallpaper management application.
+rWall is a cross-platform desktop wallpaper manager.
 It automatically detects the current user's environment then randomly selects and applies an image from a directory or list to the user's desktop background.
 It supports GNOME3 (Gnome Shell, Unity, Cinnamon, Mate), KDE4 & 5, XFCE 4.10, LXDE, Openbox, OSX, and Windows 7+.

+### Why?
+rWall is designed to turn your background into a kind of flipbook.
+It's particularly for those who have _huge_ image collections but haven't seen some images in a long time due to the size of those collections and the time required to browse them. rWall may delight users with images they'd forgotten they ever had.

 ### Features ###